GrosQuildu/agh_example_based_entity_search/README.md

   In the implementation I used a simplified version of Dirichlet model.
   Nominator part is set to 1 and `ni` parameter to number of known entities (amount of subjects in the graph).

-  * Final probabilities are products of partial probabilities and therefore are small.
-  This may lead to precision errors (somehow solved with python's `Decimal` module) and is not compatible with example-based approach (which produces much higher probabilities).
-This problem is not mentioned in the paper.

 * Example-based approach